SPAIN

 -

-Pursue the local game and fowl of Extremadura on this hunting excursion.
+Pursue the local game and fowl of Extremadura on a hunting excursion.

 -